Regularity of limit sets of Anosov representations: Optimal regularity

-The second is a well-known result about Anosov representations due to Guichard-Wienhard.
-In the case when $\Gamma$ is the fundamental group of a negatively curved Riemannian manifold, this result was established by Labourie~\cite[Proposition 2.1]{L2006}.
-Before stating the result we need some notation: If $\rho: \Gamma \rightarrow \PGL_{d}(\Rb)$ is a $k$-Anosov representation, let $\xi_\rho^{(k)}:\partial_\infty\Gamma\to\Gr_k(\Rb^d)$ denote the $k$-flag map of $\rho$.
+The second is a result about Anosov representations due to Guichard-Wienhard.
+In the case when $\Gamma$ is the fundamental group of a negatively curved Riemannian manifold, this was established by Labourie~\cite[Proposition 2.1]{L2006}.

 \begin{theorem} \cite[Theorem 5.13]{GW2012} Let

 Then $\Oc_k$ is open, and the map

 is continuous. \end{theorem}